 This post includes affiliate links.

-When I recently went to Michael’s Craft Store and picked up some Caron Bakes Cakes, I knew right away what I wanted to try out with it.
+When I recently went to Michael’s Craft Store and picked up some Caron Baby Cakes, I knew right away what pattern I wanted to use with it.
 I always loved making the chevron aka ripple stitch, but never tried it out with any of the Caron Cakes.
 So, when I bought some Caron Baby Cakes, I had to try it using the Chevron stitch using single crochets.

 And it work out great and looks really pretty.
 The colors and the stitch together look very elegant and darling.
 You absolutely have to try any of the Caron Cakes with the Chevron stitch, especially with the single crochet.